shnartho/go-devops-project/README.md

 # go-devops-project
-A devops project using golang
+A simple devops project using golang to test docker, kubernetes and load balancing